 The web Browser you are currently using is unsupported, and some features of this site may not work as intended.
 Please update to a modern browser such as Chrome, Firefox or Edge to experience all features Michigan.gov has to offer.

 We recommend the following resources for help in estimating your pension.

-Your first step in estimating your pension will always be to figure your FAC.
+Your first step in estimating your pension will always be to figure your final average compensation (FAC).
 Then you use the pension formula to figure your straight life calculation.
 Once you know your straight life amount, you have a basis for estimating an early reduced, survivor, and equated pension.

 It's very important that you understand the concepts presented here before you make irrevocable selections you'll have to live with throughout your retirement.
 Once you're familiar with these fundamentals you can move on to the next section for step-by-step help in estimating your pension.

 Your annual pension is based on a formula that multiplies your final average compensation (FAC) under the Defined Benefit (DB) plan by a pension factor times your years of credited service under the Defined Benefit (DB) plan.

 Note: There are different pension formulas for covered employees and conservation officers.
 See more information.

 If you're in the DB 30 or DB/DC Blend plan, your FAC and years of service (YOS) are determined as of the date you switch to the Defined Contribution (DC) plan for the purpose of your pension calculation.
 For members in the DB/DC Blend plan, that date is March 31, 2012.